 - Illinois also now requires e-filing for all documents.
 So you can’t just walk over to the courthouse and file a claim with the clerk like you used to.
-Representing yourself is now much harder with efiling so it’s important to have an Rockford construction accident attorney who is well versed in the processes to file your claim;
+Representing yourself is now much harder with e-filing so it’s important to have a Rockford construction accident attorney who is well versed in the processes to file your claim; and

 Workers’ Compensation and Injured Workers

-Illinois’ workers’ compensations system is “no fault,” meaning you do not need to show your employer was careless or reckless to receive benefits.
+Illinois’ workers’ compensation system is a “no-fault” system, meaning you do not need to show your employer was careless or reckless to receive benefits.
 Instead, you qualify simply by being injured on the job.